open-sauced/docs/docs/community/hacktoberfest.md

 ## I want to join Hacktoberfest, but I have no idea what open source is

-No problem! 😄 Here are list of resources we recommend for first time contributors:
+No problem! 😄 Here is a list of resources we recommend for first-time contributors:

 - Take our [Intro to Open Source](https://intro.opensauced.pizza/#/) course to learn the history of open source, the tools to succeed in the community, and how to showcase your contributions.
 - Check out GitHub's [introductory course](https://github.com/skills/introduction-to-github) to learn how to use the platform when making open source contributions.